GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-pep.md

 #### Dynamic resource protection

-If you want to protect a dynamic resource with UMA or OAuth scopes, you can do this by securing the parent path.
-For example, if you want to secure both `/folder` and `/folder/[id]`, you only need to secure `/folder` with a chosen scope.
-The protection of the parent will be applied to its children, unless different protection is explicitly defined.
+To protect a dynamic resource with UMA or OAuth scopes, secure the parent path.
+For example, securing `folder` with a chosen scope will secure both `/folder` and `/folder/[id]`.
+Any protection on the parent will be applied to its children, unless different protection is explicitly defined.

-Use cases for different resource security:
+Example use cases for different resource security:

 - Rule1 for path GET /root                  `{scope: a and b}`